pfeilbr/brianpfeil.com/content/post/serverless-architecture-key-considerations-per-service/index.md

 +++

-Key considerations and configuration options per service for a serverless architecture.
+A serverless architecture is "typically" composed of many services.
+The following covers the key considerations and configuration options for the *most common* AWS services leveraged for serverless architectures.

 ---